eric-volz/DefichainPython/docs/additionalInfos/reddit/announcement03.md

 Hey to all #Defighters,

-it’s now been 1 year since I started this project and I wanted to give you an update on the current development.
+it’s now been 1 year since I started the [DefichainPython](https://github.com/eric-volz/DefichainPython) project and I wanted to give you an update on the current development.

 I first want wo talk about the really exiting stuff!💣